Motorway Slip Road and Merging

 - Join the motorway in the left lane and cancel your signal

-What not to do when joining a motorway
+What not to do when Merging onto a motorway

 - Joining the motorway at too slow speed can be dangerous